 For the December Store, we expect a good selection –Kale, spinach, carrots, beets, parsnips, radishes, celeriac and cabbage.
 We will send out a reminder email.
 If you got this in an email you will get that reminder.
 The winter store is open to anyone — If you have family or friends who might be interested, you can forward them the order form link or have them email us and we’ll get them on the reminder/pre-order list.
 If you can’t make it on those days, you can pre-order and we’ll set it aside for you to pickup when you can.

 For the Storage Share, if you’d like us to store carrots for you we can.
 Give one of us your bag or partial bag, and we’ll put your name on it to store in the root cellar for you.
-For example and most likely, you give us 1 of your 2, 10 lb carrot bags, and maybe put a few of the mixed roots in the bag.
+For example and most likely, you give us one of your two 10-pound carrot bags, and maybe put a few of the mixed roots in the bag.
 Remember that our root cellar is too cold for potatoes, squash, sweet potatoes and onions — this will just work for carrots, beets, parsnips, radishes etc (most crops on the “mixed root” table.)
 You can then pick up your bag at one of the Thursday winter stores —to pick up your bag, please email us by noon on the Wednesday before (ie Dec 7 or Jan 11.)
 That way we can set it out with pre-orders and you can come anytime from 10-6 on Dec 8th or Jan 12th.